-console.log(power(2, 10));
+console.log(roundTo(23, 10));

-// → 1024
+// → 20

 '''

-Some functions produce a value, such as power and square, and some don't, such as makeNoise, whose only result is a side effect.
+Some functions, such as roundTo and square, produce a value, and some don't, such as makeNoise, whose only result is a side effect.
 A return statement determines the value the function returns.
 When control comes across such a statement, it immediately jumps out of the current function and gives the returned value to the code that called the function.
 A return keyword without an expression after it will cause the function to return undefined.
 Functions that don't have a return statement at all, such as makeNoise, similarly return undefined.